francistheodorecatte/hassos-addons/x10mqtt/DOCS.md

     retain: false
 ```

 A `light` is configured in a similar way.
 See the Home Assistant documentation for "MQTT Light" for details.
+Dimming should work out of the box with `brightness_command_topic` set to the "x10/dim" topic.

 ### Potential Sync Issues